SurveyCompo/surveycompo-doc/docs/data-model.md

 !!! note "Note"

-    Details about visibility logic will be covered in subsequent sections.
+    Details about conditional logic will be covered in subsequent sections.

 ### Question Randomization